312-50V13 · Question #417

 A worm is a type of malware that self-replicates and spreads independently across networks, causing damage similar to a virus but without requiring user interaction for propagation.

-- A. A rootkit allows an attacker to maintain hidden access to a system but does not primarily describe a method of self-replication or widespread damage across systems.
+A rootkit allows an attacker to maintain hidden access to a system but does not primarily describe a method of self-replication or widespread damage across systems.

-- B. A Trojan disguises itself as legitimate software to trick users but typically does not self-replicate and spread to other systems.
+A Trojan disguises itself as legitimate software to trick users but typically does not self-replicate and spread to other systems.

-- D. Adware displays unwanted advertisements and is not primarily designed to self-replicate and spread across systems to cause damage.
+Adware displays unwanted advertisements and is not primarily designed to self-replicate and spread across systems to cause damage.

-Concept tested.
-Characteristics of worms (malware)
+Concept tested: Characteristics of worms (malware)

 Topics